That it will never come again is what makes life sweet. Dwell in possibility. Find ecstasy in life; the mere sense of

-Bass fishing in Ireland has given me many moments, some of incredible and unforgettable shared miraculous grace, others that are both very personally remote and at times inexplicable but all are of great joy.
+Bass fishing in Ireland has given me many special moments, some of incredible and unforgettable shared miraculous grace, others that are both very personally remote and at times inexplicable but all are of great joy.

 The change in my fishing life was borne of circumstances beyond my control and beyond the parameters of how I felt I could run my bass angling guiding business.
 I will no longer continue to guide for bass and seatrout fishing for many reasons but I am happy now to mostly spend my time on the coast with personal saltwater fly fishing in mind.
 This decision has not been easy, but at this time there are simply too many circumstances and aspects that currently exist in Irish bass fishing that make the change one that I am very happy to have made.
 This change has also allowed me time for considerable reflection.

 After more than twelve years of freedom to personally build and evolve through something worthwhile as a bass fishing guide was given to me by two people at the center of my life.
 This freedom was way beyond any normal sense of ‘value’.
 I was free to contemplate the rise of a tide over a location, free to rise from a warm bed at 02:00 hrs to bring people from around the world onto the coast to fish for bass, free to watch a breeze arrive across a mirrored sea.
 Free from the constraints of 9 to 5, ‘time’, mostly had no consequence unless it was connected to a tide or arrival of weather fronts or departure of customer or season.